 As disclosed in Note 15 to the financial statements in the current and prior year, the Company has raised \$2,500,000 from investors through the issue of Series 6 and Series 7 unsecured convertible notes.
 Both tranches of unsecured convertible notes have a coupon interest rate of 10% per annum and include an equity conversion feature, entitling the noteholder to convert the principal value of each note into ordinary shares at 10 cents per share.
-AASB 132 Financial Instruments: Presentation requires that the debt component of such convertible notes, with fixed conversion formulae, be valued at fair value upon initial recognition (the date upon which the Company and the convertible notes and the fair value of those notes and the fair value of the debt component recognised in equity.
+AASB 132 Financial Instruments: Presentation requires that the debt component of such convertible notes, with fixed conversion formulae, be valued at fair value upon initial recognition (the date upon which the Company and the convertible noteholder became party to contract), with any difference between the face value of those notes and the fair value of the debt component recognised in equity.